-State Authorization - Cambridge College is certified by the State Council of Higher Education for Virginia (SCHEV) to operate as an institution of higher education and to confer degrees at the regional center at 1403 Greenbrier Parkway, Suite 300, in Chesapeake, Virginia.
-The following programs are approved: bachelor's degrees in Multidisciplinary Studies, Psychology, Human Services, and Management Studies; Master of Education programs in Early Childhood Teacher, Education, Elementary Education, Mathematics (5-8), Mathematics Education, School Guidance Counselor, Teacher of Students with Moderate Disabilities, School Administration; and C.A.G.S. programs in Curriculum and Instruction and in School Administration; and Master of Management.
+Virginia - Cambridge College is certified by the State Council of Higher Education for Virginia (SCHEV) to operate as an institution of higher education and to confer degrees at 1403 Greenbriar Parkway, Suite 300, Chesapeake, VA.

+The following programs are approved: bachelor's degrees in Multidisciplinary Studies; Master of Education programs in Early Childhood Teacher, Education, Elementary Education, School Guidance Counselor, Teacher of Students with Moderate Disabilities, School Administration.
+C.A.G.S. in School Administration is approved, as well as the Master of Management.